TEACHERS AGAINST PREJUDICE

 Special Olympics

-Through the power of sport, Special Olympics strives to create a better world by fostering the acceptance and inclusion of all people.
+Through the power of sports, Special Olympics strives to create a better world by fostering the acceptance and inclusion of all people.

 TESOL Social Responsibility Interest Section